-The month of May was good to mortgage rates.
-The 10y yield moved from 2.54% to 2.18% and with that the Mortgage Backed Securities market rallied as well.
+The month of May was good for mortgage rates.
+The 10y yield moved from 2.54% to 2.18% and with that the Mortgage-Backed Securities market rallied as well.
 Mortgage rates moved significantly lower during this time period and mortgage loan applications increased as well.

 Towards the end of March and all the way into mid-April bond’s sold off and mortgage rates moved higher.
 The move was not surprising in that mortgage rates had already moved significantly lower from December – March and at some point a bounce higher was expected.

-The 10y Treasury yield moved from 2.40% to 2.60% in a very short period time however the market eventually leveled off and after mid-April a new rally began.
+The 10y Treasury yield moved from 2.40% to 2.60% in a very short period of time however the market eventually leveled off and after mid-April, a new rally began.